PeterEB/coap-node/README.md

 <a name="Resource_writeable"></a>
 ### (3) Initialize a Resource with write method

 The signature of a write method is `function (val, cb)`, where `val` is the value to wirte to this Resource and `cb(err, val)` is an err-back function that you should call and pass the written value through its second argument `val` when your writing operation accomplishes.
 If any error occurs, pass the error through the first argument `err`.
-Here is an exmaple:
+Here is an example:

 ```js
 cnode.initResrc('lightCtrl', 0, {